LGBTQ history in Texas: 1972–2000

 In 1972, an LGBTQ+ couple was denied the right to marriage.
-During this year, it was not illegal, but it was uncommon and deemed inappropriate and then denied by the state.
+During this year, it was illegal, but it was uncommon and deemed inappropriate and then denied by the state.
 In 1973, same-sex marriage was then deemed as illegal, and marriage licenses could only be issued to couples who were of a man and a woman.
 In 1975, the Houston GLBT Political Caucus, the oldest southern LGBT rights organization is founded.
 In 1979, Houston Gay Pride Parade was first held in Neartown, Houston.
 The Texas Democratic Party added certain LGBTQ+ rights to the party's platform in 1980.
 The 1984 federal Supreme Court decision in Gay Student Services v.
 Texas A&M University upheld the requirement for public universities to uphold the First Amendment rights of students.
 In 1986, Baker v.
 Wade resulted in a short-lived blow against Texas' sodomy law.
 This was ultimately overturned in the same year by Bowers v.
 Hardwick, a Georgia federal case which criminalized sodomy as a non-private act, and SCOTUS refused to hear appeal regarding Baker v Wade.
 In 1997, the Texas legislature prohibited the issuance of marriage licenses to same-sex couples.
 The 1999 state Supreme Court case Littleton v.
 Prange annulled transsexual marriages in the state.